Georges Legrain: Life and work

-From 1883 to 1890 Legrain was a student at the École des Beaux-Arts in Paris, but he also studied Egyptology at that time, attending lectures at the Sorbonne by famous scholars like Gaston Maspero.
-His first academic article, on the analysis of a Demotic papyrus, appeared in 1887.
+From 1883 to 1890, Legrain was a student at the École des Beaux-Arts in Paris.
+He also studied Egyptology at that time, attending lectures by famous scholars like Gaston Maspero at the Sorbonne.
+Legrain's first academic article, on the analysis of a Demotic papyrus, appeared in 1887.

 In 1898, he married Jeanne-Hélène Ducros, with whom he had 2 children.

 In 1892, he was offered the opportunity to go to Cairo as a member of the local Institut Français d'Archéologie Orientale (IFAO) under Urbain Bouriant to work as archaeological draftsman and illustrator.

-Jacques de Morgan, the new head of the Service of Antiquities, was then preparing his Catalogue des Monuments et Inscriptions de l’Egypte.
+Jacques de Morgan, the new head of the Service of Antiquities, was preparing his Catalogue des Monuments et Inscriptions de l’Egypte.
 Legrain worked on the first volume, dealing with the graffiti in the area of Aswan, where he also took part in the excavations.

 He spent many years with his research in the Temple of Karnak.
 From 1895, he was the overseer of the antiquities there, and in charge of the restoration of the huge temple complex of Karnak in Luxor.